playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 })
 ```

-This setup enables you to validate actual user bahevior rather than testing implementation details.
+This setup enables you to validate actual user behavior rather than testing implementation details.

 > Want to learn more about best testing practices?
 [See our article for 5 suggestions to write the best tests you can.](https://playfulprogramming.com/posts/five-suggestions-for-simpler-tests)